a7-software/andaman7-api/getting-started.md

 <br/>

-## Step 4 : Invite a user to your circle of trust
+## Step 4 : Send medical data
 ***

-To be able to send data to an Andaman7 user, you first need to add the user to your "circle of trust".
-This triggers a request to the user asking them if they agree to receive data from you.
-If they do, they will receive your data.
-If they don't, the data you send them will be ignored.
+Now that you have a device on your account, you can use this device to send medical data to another user (e.g. your general practitioner).

-To add a user to your circle of trust, you first need to get the A7 ID of this user.
-You can get the user's ID (a uuid) by searching the users.
-The easiest way to find the right user is to query them based on the email address they used to register to Andaman7 (which they can find in their version of Andaman7, in "Settings / My administrative data / Identifier").
+To do so, you need to search among users of Andaman7 to get the identifier of the recipient.

-### Search among existing users
+### Search among users

 Search can be achieved by sending a GET HTTP request to `{{ users_url }}`.